-Travel by bus between Paris, France and Brussels, Belgium is: Partially open.
+Travel between Paris, France and Brussels, Belgium by bus is: Partially open.

-International entry is allowed for: Entry is partially open for citizens and permanent residents of France
+International entry status: Entry is partially open for citizens and permanent residents of France

-Entry into France is allowed for: Entry is partially open for citizens and permanent residents of Belgium
+International entry is allowed for: Entry is partially open for citizens and permanent residents of Belgium